 Under Reyes, Junta has organized its services in three areas of work: social services; community and economic advancement; and youth services.

 As part of its youth service work, Junta recently expanded its free after-school program, The Neighborhood Place.
-Done in partnership with Artè to provide arts education, program is in a new location that can now serve 75 local kids primarily from Christopher Columbus Academy and John C. Daniels School.
+Done in partnership with Artè to provide arts education, the program is in a new location that can now serve 75 local kids primarily from Christopher Columbus Academy and John C. Daniels School.
 Read more in the New Haven Independent.